Human Rights Policy

 Encouraging equality, diversity and inclusion within the workplace.

-Providing a healthy working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and to ensure that employees are valued each day and individual differences and the contributions of all are recognised.
+Providing a healthy working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and ensuring that employees are valued each day and individual differences and the contributions of all are recognised.

 Our commitment to our human rights policy includes creating awareness of responsibilities and development of processes and systems for our managers and employees regarding their rights and responsibilities under the equality, diversity and inclusion policy.
 Such responsibilities include supporting the organisation to provide equal opportunities, prevention of bullying, harassment, victimisation and unlawful discrimination.